 In the Hamilton area, which is well known for its Air Force history, as well as Air Cadet History during the war, there were three Air Cadet Squadrons, 62 Squadron, which paraded at Westdale Secondary School, along with 81 Squadron and 194 Squadron created a wing, which paraded approximately 400 Cadets in total.

 Shortly following the war the squadrons were relocated to Mount Hope under the guidance of Wing Commander Smith.

-We now hold the proud title of being the largest Air, Army or Sea Cadet unit in the in the Hamilton Niagara Area.
+We now hold the proud title of being one of the largest Air, Army or Sea Cadet units in the Hamilton Niagara Area.